HazelnutParadise/insyra/Docs/DataList.md

 * **ReplaceFirst:** Replaces the first occurrence of a specified value with a new value.
 * **ReplaceLast:** Replaces the last occurrence of a specified value with a new value.
 * **ReplaceAll:** Replaces all occurrences of a specified value with a new value.
+* **ReplaceOutliers:** Replaces values from the DataList that are outside the specified number of standard deviations with a specified value.
 * **Pop:** Removes and returns the last element from the DataList.
 * **Drop:** Removes the element at a specific index.
 * **DropAll:** Removes all occurrences of specified values from the DataList.